cheomanigua/reaper7/content/docs/voiceover/index.md

 ![reafir settings](reafir.webp)

 1. Change the `mode` to **Substract**, the `edit Mode` to **Precise** and the `FFT Size` to **512** or **1024**.
-2. Record/play a silence section of the track and then tick the box `Automatically build noise profile`.
+2. Play a silence section of the track and then tick the box `Automatically build noise profile`.
 The noise profile will be drawn until you untick the box again.
 After that you can adjust the profile graph up and down by holding the CTRL key while dragging the graph with the mouse.

 ### 2. ReaGate

 ![reagate settings](reagate.webp)

-To get the correct ReaGate threshold (in the picture above is `-26.2`), you must record/play a few seconds of the lower levels of the track in order to silence those levels.
+To get the correct ReaGate threshold (in the picture above is `-26.2`), you must play a few seconds of the lower levels of the track in order to silence those levels.
 After this you can tweek the threshold slider until the sound dissapears without affecting the main subject levels.

 ### 3. 1175 Compressor